 - A wide variety of wildlife & birdlife, including 70% of the world’s Black Browed Albatross

 - South Georgia is a wildlife mecca renowned for its staggering King Penguin colonies

-- A rich historic legacy from whalers & early explorers, with the opportunity to visit the graves of the Earnest Shackleton and Frank Wild.
+- A rich historic legacy from whalers and early explorers, with the opportunity to visit the graves of the Ernest Shackleton and Frank Wild

 - With no airport, travelling by expeditionary ship is the only way to get to South Georgia